HarryJamesGreenblatt/A-Riff-In-React/docs/01-project-overview.md

 The template is configured for seamless integration with the following Azure services:

-- **Azure Static Web Apps**: For hosting the React application
+- **Azure Container Apps**: For hosting the containerized Node.js API
-- **Azure Container Apps**: For hosting the containerized API
+- **Azure Static Web Apps**: For hosting the React application with global CDN
 - **Azure SQL Database**: For structured, relational data
 - **Azure Cosmos DB**: For document-based and real-time data
-- **Azure Key Vault**: For secure storage of secrets and configuration
-- **Azure Application Insights**: For monitoring and analytics
+- **User-Assigned Managed Identity**: For secure database access without credentials
 - **Microsoft Authentication Library (MSAL)**: For Azure AD authentication

 ## 🚀 Getting Started

 To learn how to set up and use this template:
-1. See the [Local Development Guide](../local-development.md) for local environment configuration
+1. See the [Development Setup](./02-development-setup.md) guide for local environment configuration
 2. Explore the [UI Framework Setup](./03-ui-framework-setup.md) for UI component usage
-3. Refer to [Production Deployment Guide](../production-deployment.md) for deployment instructions
+3. Refer to [Azure Deployment](./azure_deployment.md) for deployment instructions

 ## 🔄 From Flask to React: Architectural Parallels